 We haven’t ridden the F2A/25.
 It’s meant to be PDQ (pretty darn quick).
 And it’s not a complicated route.
 Go west to a roundabout, come back to the start, repeat, done.
 Even with our recent track record of accidentally ending up on a motorway, we’re confident of at least finishing this one.
 Boom, we’re off and quickly up to an average speed of 27mph.
 27.8 at the roundabout.
 Cripes, this is PB territory.
 It’s really flat.
 That’s great, but it means there’s no rest going downhill, just a moment to catch our breath at the turn points.
 We have to give way at the first roundabout, which sucks our pace a bit, but there no repeat when we do it the second time.

 We overtook the senior pair, Kirton and Stockley, at about 6 miles, but don’t see hide nor hair of the other two pairs.
 It’s not exactly warm, but I’m sweating buckets trying to keep my power up and so relieved when we reach the finish.
 I guess I was in the “if you’re not sure if you can carry on” zone that Chris Boardman says is about right for time trialling.
 The other two Boardman zones are “I can’t go on like this” and “I think I could go harder.”
-I gave it everything and I’ve rarely been happier to snap the stop button and check the time.
+I gave it everything and I’ve rarely been happier to snap the stop button and the finish and check the time.